Lullabot/information-security-policy/communications/gpg.md

 PGP (Pretty Good Privacy) is a system that lets people communicate with each other securely online.
 PGP lets you **sign** emails and files so others can be sure they haven't been modified and are actually from you.
 You can also use **PGP** to encrypt emails and files so only the intended recipients can view them.
 Why would you want a PGP key?

 * You can sign emails you send and receive encrypted email without needing to pay for a certificate.
 Great for passing around passwords and credentials.
 * You can sign and encrypt files that can be decrypted on any computer (unlike encrypted disk images that are tied to OS X).
-You could use GPG to encrypt a PDF of a sensitive HR form, and then the filled-out version could have a real digital signature on the returned copy.
+You could use PGP to encrypt a PDF of a sensitive HR form, and then the filled-out version could have a real digital signature on the returned copy.
 * If you're writing code, you can use git to sign commits and tags.
 That lets others verify not only that the code hasn't been modified, but that the commit by Sally Young is _actually_ from Sally Young and not James Sansbury.

 What are the limitations of PGP?

 * Many email programs don't support any encryption systems at all, and some that do only support the centrialized [S/MIME standard](https://en.wikipedia.org/wiki/S/MIME).
-Most desktop email clients have plugins to add GPG support, but mobile devices usually don't support plugins in their apps.
+Most desktop email clients have plugins to add PGP support, but mobile devices usually don't support plugins in their apps.
 * Using any sort of encryption or signing is difficult in webmail.
 GMail can't search the contents of encrypted emails since GMail doesn't have your decryption keys.
 There are browser plugins to add PGP support to GMail on the web, but GMail on Android and iOS don't support those plugins.
 * When signing (and not encrypting) emails, recipients can get confused by the signature attachment added to the message.
 In general, **don't sign emails to clients** unless you know they are aware of PGP.
 * For someone to decrypt a file, they have to be set up with PGP.
 You can't just call them and give them a password.
 However, PGP is pretty much the only secure solution for file encryption that works on all operating systems.